pelias/documentation/pelias_from_scratch.md

 ## Install and start the Pelias Services

-Pelias is made up of several different services, each providing a specific aspect of Pelias's functionality.
+Pelias is made up of several different services, each providing specific functionality.

-The [list of Pelias services](services.md) descibes the functionality of each service, and can be used to determine if you need to install that service.
+The [list of Pelias services](services.md) describes the functionality of each service, and can be used to determine if you need to install that service.
 It also includes links to setup instructions for each service.